zfeizollahi/dsc-1-09-05-statistical-distributions-with-stem-and-leaf-plots-labs-online-ds-sp-000/README.md

-# Statistical Distributions with stem and leaf plots - Lab
+# Statistical Distributions with Stem and Leaf Plots - Lab

 ## Introduction